Nissan GT-R coupe

 Clever automatic gearbox allows the GT-R to return an average of 24mpg

-The Nissan GT-R can return impressive levels of fuel economy for a car capable of nearly 200mph, but heavy use of the accelerator will result in the maker's claims tumbling fast.
-Producing 279g/km of CO2 the GT-R falls into emissions band M and costs £460 every 12 months to tax after its first year on UK roads.
-Nissan is currently offering three-years of free servicing to anybody who buys a GT-R on its finance plan.
+The Nissan GT-R can return impressive fuel economy for a car capable of nearly 200mph, but heavy use of the accelerator will result in the maker's claims tumbling fast.
+Producing 275g/km of CO2, the GT-R costs £505 a year to tax.
+Nissan is currently offering three years of free servicing to anybody who buys a GT-R on its finance plan.